Drop It And Drive

 Get the Facts

-- In Illinois, more than 6,000 crashes occurred from 2010 to 2014 in which some form of driver distraction involving a cellphone was cited by police.
-Of those, 39 were fatal.
+- From 2011 through 2015, more than 7,000 crashes occurred in which some form of driver distraction involving a cellphone was cited by police.
+Forty-two of them were fatal.
 (Illinois Department of Transportation)

 How to Avoid Distracted Driving